damlacim/damlacim/README.md

 - 🔭 I'm a Computer Engineering student and I'm working on Android programming.
-- 🌱 I’m currently learning Flutter.
+- 🌱 I’m currently learning Flutter and Swift.
 I'm always trying new challenges.

 I love to write something with the Kotlin programming language and especially solving algorithms questions.
 In addition to these, I write blog posts both on my own Blog and on the SistersLab Blog.